MartinSobel/Covchart/README.md

 ## Do you want to help?
 #### Pull requests are welcome, here is a *to-do* list:
-**Tools:**
+**Tools for:**
+- move
+- rotate
+- delete
-- for move, rotate, delete, and copy (on canvas)
+- copy

-- for share the creation
+- share the creation

 **Fix:**
-- sometimes not loads/loads weird the countries charts (load data on scroll?) (handle error on fetch?)
+- sometimes not loads countries charts (load data on scroll?) (handle error on fetch?)

 **Possibles in the future:**
 - Searchbox in aside for curves